 - Angiotensin-converting enzyme (ACE) increases blood pressure by indirectly forcing blood vessels to constrict.
 Tribulus inhibits ACE and, thus, helps lower blood pressure.

-The biggest advantage ois that tribulus does all of this at very small amounts.
+The biggest advantage is that a very small amount of tribulus can do all of this.
 So, just a little of the herb every day can go a long way.

 2. Supports the Kidneys